 Canon 1000D vs 70D

-The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in June 2008 and July 2013.
+The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in June 2008 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1000D has a resolution of 10.1 megapixel, whereas the 70D provides 20 MP.
+The 1000D has a resolution of 10.1 megapixels, whereas the 70D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably larger (17 percent) than the Canon 1000D.
 Moreover, the 70D is substantially heavier (50 percent) than the 1000D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 1000D does not feature any corresponding weather-sealing.